vvv-school/assignment_event-saliency-map/README.md

 1. Find the maximum of the Saliency Map and send it using a YARP bottle (non-event type)
 1. Find the size of the Region of Interest and send it.

-This final work will make you proud and will be extremely useful during the last integration day.
+This final work will make you proud, will be extremely useful during the last integration day and will give you more points towards the team leadership....

 Once done, you can test your code **Automatically**: [running the script **test.sh**](https://github.com/vvv-school/vvv-school.github.io/blob/master/instructions/how-to-run-smoke-tests.md) in the **smoke-test** directory.